jodyheavener/code-copilot/README.md

   reference: remove-from-s3
 ```

 🎉 Done!
-Once installed and configured Code Copilot will not monitor for any new PRs to open and make suggestions according to the rules you've defined.
+Once installed and configured Code Copilot will now monitor for any new PRs to open and make suggestions according to the rules you've defined.

 ## Development